bloomberg/ts-blank-space/docs/unsupported_syntax.md

 ### The `declare ...` hazard

-As with `declare const ...`, while `ts-blank-space` will erase syntax such as `declare enum ...` and `declare namespace ...` without error it should be used with the knowledge that of what it symbolizes.
+As with `declare const ...`, while `ts-blank-space` will erase syntax such as `declare enum ...` and `declare namespace ...` without error it should be used with understanding and mild caution.
-When using `declare` in TypeScript it is an _assertion_ by the author than the value will exist at runtime.
+`declare` in TypeScript is an _assertion_ by the author that a value will exist at runtime.

 For example: